 Things to remember about these settings

-The most important setting to remember about all 4WD settings is that they shouldn’t be used on smooth, flat and dry roads.
+The most important setting to remember about all 4WD settings is that they shouldn’t be used on smooth, flat, and dry roads.
 These settings are for harsher terrains and using them for prolonged periods of time on normal roads can cause damage.
 Additionally, it is important to note that 4WD provides torque to all of your wheels but doesn’t help you come to a stop any easier.
 From this point, you should always aim to be at a reasonable speed where you have enough time to stop if the situation calls for it.

 Damaged Caused From The Wrong Use Of 4WD mode

 As we previously touched on, if you use the 4WD modes incorrectly you may experience some damage to your vehicle.
-On the road, if your vehicle is in 4WD mode, turning corners can be dangerous and cause tyres to slip or spin.
+On the road, if your vehicle is in 4WD mode, turning corners can be dangerous and cause tires to slip or spin.
 Fuel consumption and your fuel bill are likely to sky-rocket and you will wear out your bearings.
 There is a potential to destroy your gearbox due to the increased strain on the vehicle.

-With any issue that may arise after using 4WD for long periods of time it is highly recommended to take your vehicle to a mechanic as a small issue that may arise could lead to a major breakdown in your vehicle later on.
-A mechanic will be able to run the appropriate tests for your vehicle to find and analyse what is damage and help you through the recovery process.
+With any issue that may arise after using 4WD for long periods of time, it is highly recommended to take your vehicle to a mechanic as a small issue that may arise could lead to a major breakdown in your vehicle later on.
+A mechanic will be able to run the appropriate tests for your vehicle to find and analyze what is damage and help you through the recovery process.